For new readers...

 Do not read into the absence of a letter.

-Please do not call our office to ask about a Likely Letter.
+Please don't call our office to ask about a Likely Letter.
 The front desk does not have a list of who got them.
 Similarly, there is no need to reply to a Likely Letter.
 See it as a pat on the back.

 If you have a question, look at the replies I made to questions about these in the past.
 If you still have a question after that, post it below.
 Please use this post for questions about Likely Letters only.
 If you have a question about something else, comment on the next post.